BlinkDL/ChatRWKV/README.md

 # ChatRWKV
 ChatRWKV is like ChatGPT but powered by my RWKV (100% RNN) language model, which is the only RNN (as of now) that can match transformers in quality and scaling, while being faster and saves VRAM.

-It is not instruct-tuned for conversation yet, so don't expect good quality.
-But it's already fun.

 **Download RWKV-4 weights:** https://huggingface.co/BlinkDL

 **RWKV LM:** https://github.com/BlinkDL/RWKV-LM